csdms/best-practices/best-practices.md

 ----

-* This is an ongoing culture shift within the geosciences
+* There is an ongoing culture shift within the geosciences
-* I use other people's code (with attribution) all the time for my job
+* At CSDMS, we use other people's code (with attribution) all the time

 ---